AdobeDocs/audience-manager.de-DE/help/using/features/segments/trait-recommendations.md

 ## Überblick

-[!UICONTROL Trait Recommendations], powered by [!DNL Adobe Sensei], bringt Datenwissenschaften in Ihre tägliche Workflows mit Audience Manager.
+[!UICONTROL Trait Recommendations], powered by [!DNL Adobe Sensei], bringt Datenwissenschaft in Ihre tägliche Workflows.
 With [!UICONTROL Trait Recommendations], when you build or edit a segment in [Segment Builder](segment-builder.md), you get recommendations on additional traits you can include, that are similar to the traits in the segment rule.

 Audience Manager zeigt Ihnen Eigenschaftsempfehlungen sowohl aus Ihren Erstanbietereigenschaften, im **[!UICONTROL Recommendations]** Abschnitt als auch aus **[!UICONTROL Audience Marketplace]** dem **[!UICONTROL Recommendations from Marketplace]** Abschnitt an.